 Groundwater monitoring at the Chemical Plant focuses on the selected remedy of monitored natural attenuation (MNA) for the Groundwater Operable Unit.
-Total uranium, nitroaromatic compounds, trichloroethylene, and nitrate have been monitored at selected locations throughout the Chemical Plant area and off site.
+Total uranium, nitroaromatic compounds, trichloroethene, and nitrate have been monitored at selected locations throughout the Chemical Plant area and offsite.
 Sampling has targeted areas of highest impact in the shallow aquifer and migration pathways associated with paleochannels in the weathered unit of the Burlington-Keokuk Limestone.
 The monitoring network is designed to provide data either to show that natural attenuation processes are acting as predicted or to trigger the implementation of contingencies when these processes are not acting as expected.

 The performance of the MNA remedy is assessed through the sampling of monitoring wells that are within the areas of impact.
-These wells are monitored to verify that contaminant concentrations are declining or remaining stable and that cleanup standards will be met within a reasonable timeframe.
+These wells are monitored to verify that contaminant concentrations are declining or remaining stable and that cleanup standards will be met within a reasonable time frame.
 Overall, natural attenuation of the contaminants of concern is occurring as expected, and concentrations are stable or decreasing, with the exception of uranium in the unweathered unit of the Burlington-Keokuk Limestone beneath the former Raffinate Pits area.
+This impact is be assessed as part of an ongoing special study.

 Detection monitoring is performed to ensure that lateral and vertical migration remains confined to the current area of impact and that expected lateral downgradient migration within the paleochannels is minimal or nonexistent.
-Detection monitoring is performed by sampling select wells, springs, and a surface water location.
+Detection monitoring is performed by sampling selected wells, springs, and a surface water location.
 Concentrations in downgradient (laterally and vertically) and fringe locations have been behaving as expected; however, uranium levels in one downgradient well in the Raffinate Pits area are higher than predicted.
+This impact is being assessed as part of an ongoing special study.
 While uranium levels in the former Raffinate Pits area have changed since the implementation of the MNA remedy for uranium, overall the remedy remains protective.
 Groundwater flow directions are unchanged, and impacted groundwater is contained within the paleochannels in this area and is migrating along the expected pathways.

 Groundwater monitoring at the Quarry focuses on the selected remedy of long-term groundwater monitoring for the Quarry Residuals Operable Unit.
-Total uranium, nitroaromatic compounds, and geochemical parameters have been monitored in the area of impact and in the Missouri River Alluvium.
+Total uranium, nitroaromatic compounds, and geochemical parameters have been monitored in the area of impact and in the Missouri River alluvium.
 Groundwater is sampled under two programs that focus on the area of impact in the Quarry proper and north of the Femme Osage Slough and the unimpacted Missouri River alluvium south of the Femme Osage Slough.
 Overall, uranium levels in the area of impact are decreasing or remaining stable.
 Results from the monitoring wells south of the slough indicate that uranium levels are similar to background for the Missouri River alluvium.
 The data continue to indicate that a strongly reducing environment is prevalent in the groundwater immediately south of the slough.
 This type of environment is not favorable for the migration of uranium.